 - Presence: allows you to fine-tune the amount of presence or high treble frequencies that the pedal produces.

 - Middle: It can also be thought of as a sort of “gain” knob since most of the guitar’s energy is in the middle frequencies.
 So if you want the gainiest sound possible, run the Middle knob high.
-But if you wanna less gainy sound run it lower.
+But if you want a less gainy sound, run it lower.
 This means you might also want to run the Treble and Bass knobs even lower to balance things out.